How To Sell Art On Pinterest: The Complete Guide

 4) Create SEO-Optimized Pinterest Boards

-Let’s get this straight – creating 20,30, or even 40 boards in one day is not a great idea – you don’t want to overwhelm Pinterest.
+Let’s get this straight – creating 20,30, or even 40 boards in one day is not the best place to start – you don’t want to overwhelm Pinterest.

-Start with five boards and expand with more as you go.
+You can begin with five boards and expand later on.
 If you create abstract art, you can name your first boards Abstract Art, Abstract & Acrylic Paintings, Abstract & Oil Paintings, etc. (you get the idea).

-Should you start pinning as soon as your boards are ready?
+Should you start pinning product pins or pins that contain a direct link to your blog posts as soon as your boards are ready?
 Well, not so fast:

 Since you’re a new account, Pinterest doesn’t know your business that well.
 In my experience, it’s better to pin a good number of other people’s pins before you start uploading your own.
 That will teach the platform what your boards are all about.